Bereaved by suicide: psychological mechanism

 Workplace bullying and suicidal behaviour

-The project has received support from the Psychiatric Research Foundation, Region Southern Denmark
+The project has received funding from the Psychiatric Research Foundation, Region of Southern Denmark.

 DRISP: Annette Erlangsen